Converting Existing Terraform HCL to CDKTF Python

 State Reconciliation & Drift Detection

 Legacy resource addresses rarely match CDKTF-generated identifiers.
-You must map legacy IDs to the new construct tree safely.
-Use cdktf import to reconcile state files without triggering destructive replacements.
+Map legacy IDs to the new construct tree safely.
+Use terraform import in the synthesized output directory to reconcile state files without triggering destructive replacements.

 CLI: State Address Mapping & Import